 A.K.A.
-6 NHL Awards We’d Like to See
+6 NHL Awards We Still Want to See

 The Chris Kontos Trophy

-For the player that went away for a little while, but came back, only to go away again.
+For the player that went away, and then came back, only to go away again.
 Had this award existed a decade ago, past recipients would have included Peter Forsberg and Claude Lemieux.

 The Len Broderick Trophy

-For the goalie least likely to play in an NHL game who actually got to play in an NHL game.
-The award is named in honor of Len Broderick, who was a “standby” goalie that suited up for the Montreal Canadiens for one game in 1957 to fill in for Jacques Plante.
+For the goalie least likely to play in an NHL game, but actually got to play in an NHL game.
+The award is named after Len Broderick, who was a “standby” goalie that suited up for the Montreal Canadiens for one game in 1957 to fill in for Jacques Plante.